jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 - felt even by the impartial spectator. -->

-15 A friend is someone whom we can ask for favors.
+{{< s v="15" >}} A friend is someone whom we can ask for favors.
 He seems deserves our love and affection.
 A patron or benefactor is someone who provides a favor us when we ask for it.
 He is entitled to our respect and gratitude.

 People can have sympathy with our friendhip even if we think that we are on a level with our friend.
 But people cannot have sympathy with our gratitude if we do not feel inferior to our benefactor.